wjlow/intro-to-scala/README.md

 2. Install and open IntelliJ

-3. If running IntelliJ for the very first time, it might ask you what plugin you want to install.
-Select _Scala_, otherwise install manually: _Configure -> Plugins -> Browse Repositories -> Scala_
+3. If running IntelliJ for the very first time, it might ask you what "featured" plugin you want to install.
+Select _Install_ for Scala, otherwise install manually: _Configure -> Plugins -> Browse Repositories -> Scala_

 4. Restart IntelliJ to activate the plugin